- Describe techniques for illustrating a point

 - The over-reliance on social media and texting has created an environment where people feel comfortable sharing critical feelings they would have previously kept to themselves.

-- Many of today’s popular movies rely on excessive gore and violence to entertain audiences which could explain why book adaptations are more violent than the original text.
+- Movies rely on excessive gore and violence to entertain audiences which may explain why book adaptations are more violent than the original text.

 - If money is no object, then a vacation to the Kanaapali Shores Beach Resort will satisfy a tourist’s paradise dream.